About King Mojo Records

 As we approached the boarder the driver slowed down, the bus we'd missed earlier was now

 stopped in front of us.
-All the ferry passenger were lined up in single file by the side
+All the passenger were lined up in single file by the side of the

-of the road, and armed guards were searching through their luggage.
-Another guard standing
+road, and armed guards were searching through their luggage.
+Another guard standing nearby

-nearby waved our limo forward and deftly plucked some cash from the outstretched palm of
+waved our limo forward and and as we passed he deftly plucked some cash from the

 Tetouan was an old crumbling adobe city who's main industry apparently was drug